Wildlife at Hyzer Creek

 snakes don't live this far north at this high elevation (1400 feet).
 The

-snakes you will see here are garter snakes and
+snakes you will see here are garter snakes,

 ribbon snakes.

 4. No ticks.
 You can bring your dog without any fear of picking them up.
-There is a kennel at the course for keeping your dog if you want to.
+Hyzer Creek is DOG FRIENDLY!

-5. Red foxes are common.
+5. Red foxes and coyotes are common.
 They see you before you see them, and you probably won't see them for very long!
+They are completely harmless and will run from you.

 5. You won't see any bears.
 There are bears in the Adirondacks, but they live

-higher up in the mountains away from people so you won't see any.
-Besides, black bears don't attack people
+higher up in the mountains.
+Black bears don't attack people anyway.

-7. Black flies from around May 7 to early June can be very annoying, you should bring insect repellant.
 Use 100% DEET if you play during that time.
 Deer flies can be very annoying in July, but after July 31, there are no bugs at all!!!
 Also, there is almost no poison ivy here, and very few mosquitoes.
-In late summer, yellow jackets (wasps, also called ground bees) come out.
+In September, yellow jackets (wasps, also called ground bees) are more numerous.
 If you are allergic to bees and wasps, you MUST carry your epi-pen because we don't have staff for this emergency.